List of General Hospital characters introduced in the 2010s: Trey Mitchell

+In 2012, Hollie Deese from Soaps She Knows praised Trey, writing that he was initially "hard to like" but later "grew" on her.

 Griffin Munro

-Griffin Munro portrayed by actor Matt Cohen was introduced onscreen February 5, 2016 as the former medical school colleague of Lucas Jones (Ryan Carnes).
+Griffin Munro portrayed by actor Matt Cohen was introduced onscreen February 5, 2016, as the former medical school colleague of Lucas Jones (Ryan Carnes).

 Casting

 Cohen's casting was announced by Soaps In Depth on January 16, 2016.
 Cohen was known for several guest stints in prime time, as young John Winchester on the CW show Supernatural, and most recently ABC prime time legal drama, How to Get Away with Murder.
 There was very little information made available about the character ahead of his debut.
 Cohen's casting came on the heels of the soap losing one of its longtime leading men Jason Thompson in the role of Patrick Drake, and the character's introduction would help replenish the hospital.
 In March 2019, it was announced that Cohen decided to exit the soap; he made his final appearance in the role on March 22, 2019.
-In December 2019, it was announced that Cohen would return to the role for a special guest stint, which aired from December 6 to December 10.
+In December 2019, it was announced that Cohen would return to the role for a special guest stint, which aired from December 6 to 10.